Direct naar de inhoud

 The founding fathers of Mezrab and the Amsterdam Storytelling Festival, now operating as the brand-new Seraphim Foundation, are presenting their new production at the Amsterdamse Bostheater.
 My Brother’s Keeper is a blend of oral tradition and enchanting folk music, premiering at the Amsterdamse Bostheater.

-Storytellers and close friends Sahand Sahebdivani and Raphael Rodan join forces once again.
+Storytellers and close friends Sahand Sahebdivani and Raphael Rodan are joining forces once again.
 The theatre makers previously collaborated on their successful productions Kingdom of Fire and Clay, My Father Held a Gun (winner of the Amsterdam Fringe Gold Award in 2017), and Sons of Abraham.

 Sahand and Raphael do not shy away from difficult questions; rather, they place them at the heart of their work.
 Drawing on family stories and oral traditions, they explore themes of cultural and religious conflict.